-Martin Brothers Painting works only in the Chattanooga area.
+Martin Brothers Painting works only in the Chattanooga area of Tennessee.

 Choosing a Paint Sheen

-The paint sheen has a dramatic effect on the overall look and feel of any interior room or exterior surface.
-Although you might want to choose a paint sheen based on the look alone, there are some general guidelines that can effect your Paint Sheen decision.
+Well, the paint sheen has a dramatic effect on the look and feel of any interior room or exterior surface.
+Although you might want to choose a paint sheen based on the look alone, there are some general guidelines that can affect your Paint Sheen decision.

 Sheen is a measurement of a finishes gloss or shininess.
-Paint sheens range from flat to high gloss.
-Names can very from manufacturer to manufacturer, but typically there are four categories.
+Paint sheens range from dead flat to high gloss.
+Names can vary from manufacturer to manufacturer, but typically there are four categories.

 Here is why you need to consider a sheen wisely.